-Credit: 1.0 (Social Studies) Grade: 9-12 Course: 4600.P000.Y PEIMS: #A3360100 (4600.P000.Y) Prerequisite: Grade 11 classification
+Course: 4600.P000.Y PEIMS: #A3360100 Prerequisite: NONE

 This is a college-level course introducing students to the systematic study of processes and patterns that have shaped human understanding, use, and alteration of the earth's surface.
 Students employ landscape analysis and spatial concepts to analyze social organization and its environmental consequences.
 Students also learn about the tools and methods geographers use in their science and practice.
 When completed for one credit, this course may be used as a substitute for World Geography Studies.